Wavepacket and Reduced-Density Approaches for High-Dimensional Quantum Dynamics: Application to the Nonlinear Spectroscopy of Asymmetrical Light-Harvesting Building Blocks: Supporting information

 \section{Supporting information}

-Supporting information are provided.
-It includes: a discussion on bilinear terms in VCH models, a representation of the ML-MCTDH wavefunction, additional information on nuclear displacements, on spectral densities, and on bath dynamics in HEOM, additional figures for the discussion of nonlinear spectroscopy.
+Supporting information is provided and includes: a discussion on bilinear terms in the VCH models, a representation of the ML-MCTDH wavefunction, additional information on nuclear displacements, and on spectral densities, operational equations for HEOM, examples of bath dynamics in HEOM, comparisons of the population dynamics in the 2L- or 3L models, expressions of the nonlinear responses, and additional figures for the discussion of nonlinear spectroscopy.